Simplifying radicals: Section 2We can identify

 Problem 9.
 Simplify each radical.

-Solution.
-When the denominator is not a square number, we can make it a square number by multiplying it.
+Example 7.
+The denominator not a square number.
+Simplify Solution.
+When the denominator is not a square number, we have to make it one.
 In this example, we will multiply it by itself, that is, by 2.
-But then we must multiply the numerator also by 2:
+But then we must multiply the numerator by 2, also:

 A problem that asks you to show, means to write what's on the left, and then transform it algebraically so that it looks like what's on the right.